-(3) Includes Morgan Stanley Global Emerging Markets Private Investment Fund, L.P. and Morgan Stanley Global Emerging Markets Private Investors, L.P.

-- (4) Does not include 2,377,840 shares of common stock issuable upon the conversion of preferred stock which, if included, would represent 7.1% of the class. - (5) Includes J.P.
+(2) Includes Morgan Stanley Global Emerging Markets Private Investment Fund, L.P. and Morgan Stanley Global Emerging Markets Private Investors, L.P.
+Includes shares of common stock issuable upon the conversion of preferred stock.

+- (3) Includes J.P.
 Morgan Direct Corporate Finance Institutional Investors LLC, J.P.
-Morgan Direct Corporate Finance Private Investors LLC and 522 Fifth Avenue Fund, L.P. - (6) Does not include 2,774,132 shares of common stock issuable upon the conversion of preferred stock which, if included, would represent 8.3% of the class. - (7) Includes First Plaza Group Trust and GM Capital Partners I, L.P. - (8) Does not include 2,377,840 shares of common stock issuable upon the conversion of preferred stock which, if included, would represent 7.1% of the class. - (9) Includes 134,121 shares of common stock and 1,726,530 shares of common stock subject to outstanding options that are exercisable within 60 days.
-Does not include 164,692 shares of common stock issuable upon the conversion of preferred stock subject to options that are exercisable within 60 days, which, if included, would decrease the percent of class owned to 5.7%. - (10) Includes 53,666 shares of common stock and 690,470 shares of common stock subject to outstanding options that are exercisable within 60 days.
-Does not include 82,363 shares of common stock issuable upon the conversion of preferred stock subject to options that are exercisable within 60 days, which, if included, would decrease the percent of class owned to 2.4%. - (11) Includes 32,405 shares of common stock and 690,470 shares of common stock subject to outstanding options that are exercisable within 60 days.
-Does not include 24,692 shares of common stock issuable upon the conversion of preferred stock subject to options that are exercisable within 60 days, which, if included, would decrease the percent of class owned to 2.2%. - (12) Includes 32,405 shares of common stock and 690,470 shares of common stock subject to outstanding options that are exercisable within 60 days.
-Does not include 32,945 shares of common stock issuable upon the conversion of preferred stock subject to options that are exercisable within 60 days, which, if included, would decrease the percent of class owned to 2.2%. - (13) Includes 0 shares of common stock and 356,701 shares of common stock subject to outstanding options that are exercisable within 60 days. - (14) Messrs.
+Morgan Direct Corporate Finance Private Investors LLC and 522 Fifth Avenue Fund, L.P.
+Includes shares of common stock issuable upon the conversion of preferred stock. - (4) Includes First Plaza Group Trust and GM Capital Partners I, L.P.
+Includes shares of common stock issuable upon the conversion of preferred stock. - (5) Includes shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days.
+(6) Includes shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days. - (7) Includes shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days.

+- Includes shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days. - (9) Includes shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days. - (10) Includes 0 shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days. - (11) Includes 0 shares of common stock and shares of common stock subject to outstanding options that are exercisable within 60 days. - (12) Messrs.
 Hoffen, Fry and Hoffman are Managing Directors of Morgan Stanley and exercise shared voting and investment power over the shares owned by the Morgan Stanley Funds.
 Messrs.
-Hoffen, Fry and Hoffman disclaim beneficial ownership of these shares except to the extent of their pecuniary interest therein. - (15) Includes 252,594 shares of common stock and 4,154,674 shares of common stock subject to outstanding options that are exercisable within 60 days.
-Does not include 304,692 shares of common stock issuable upon the conversion of preferred stock subject to options that are exercisable within 60 days, which, if included, would increase the percent of class owned to 30.5%.
+Hoffen, Fry and Hoffman disclaim beneficial ownership of these shares except to the extent of their pecuniary interest therein.